dev-emm4/urlPatternParser/README.md

 ### Arguments

 - `inputPath` - Path to your input text file (required)
-- `--outputFolderPath` - Path to the folder where manfest.json v3 rule will be stored
+- `outputFolderPath` - Path to the folder where manfest.json v3 rule will be stored

 ## Using as a Python Library